collin-rxr2/Host-Discord-Bot-for-free/README.md

 - Add your Token in `bot.py`
 ### Done
 Your Code will now automatically deploy to the Cloud everytime you commit to the Repository
+- Open an Issue if you need help